Cycling Ride Schedule

 14 Cycle Ride – Rockway to 20 Valley Golf Club

-Route – This route is all on-road and goes westerly from Rockway to the Twenty Valley Golf Club and back, for just over 20km.
+Route – This route is all on-road and goes westerly from Rockway to the Twenty Valley Golf Club and back, for about 30km.
 I have been to this destination with the Freewheelers and the restaurant is very welcoming.
+Here is the link to the route cue sheet.
+There is one hill of note near the Sawmill Golf Course.

 Start Location – Here is the start location on google maps at the Rockway Community Centre off Pelham Road in Lincoln.
 There is lots of parking at this site.